 Sublimation Paper Comparison Set Up

 I printed the same exact color wheel image on all five types of paper.
 I printed them all at the same time.
+All five were fast-drying and I didn’t have to wait long to press.

 - Copy paper